svsticky/constipated-koala/DEPLOYMENT_GUIDE.md

 1. As yourself, `sudo service unicorn stop`. **Checkout, Radio and the Zuil will stop working from here on.**
 1. Ensure koala has stopped completely (`pgrep ruby` returns no processes).
-1. In PHPMyAdmin, create a database backup of _at least_ the entire `koala` database, download this to a non-`/tmp` location, and upload it to S3 with a descriptive name (`koala-db-predeploy-yyyy-mm-dd.sql`).
+1. Log in as the `koala` user in PHPMyAdmin, and use the 'pre-upgrade backup' export template to create a backup of the database.
+This will give you a file named like `pre-upgrade-koala-2017031518_i.sql`, save this file to a non-`/tmp` location AND upload it to S3.
 1. In your `admin`-shell:
 	- `git pull`
 	- `git checkout $TARGET_REVISION` (zelf invullen)